-4.12 Debt Rescheduling No debt rescheduling was undertaken during the first six menth
+4.12 Debt Rescheduling

 No debt rescheduling was undertaken during the first six months of 2014/15.

 4.13 Compliance with Treasury, Prudential and Council Policy Limits

 It is a statutory duty for the Council to determine and keep under review the "Affordable Capital Expenditure Limits".
 The Council's approved Treasury and Prudential Indicators (affordability limits) are outlined in the approved Treasury Management Strategy Statement.